PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 }, ...]
 ```

-In your HTML code you can then use the [`v-for` directive](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) to loop through all the FAQs and produce similar looking HTML code for all of them.
+In your HTML code you can then use the [`v-for` directive](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) to loop through all the FAQ objects and produce similar looking HTML code for all of them.

-Then add a `showAnswer` property to all your FAQ objects in the array with the initial value `false`.
+Then add a `showAnswer` property to each of your FAQ objects in the array with the initial value `false`.
 The answer to a FAQ should only be shown if its `showAnswer` property has the value `true`.
 The user should be able to show/hide the answer to each FAQ by clicking on the FAQ's question shown on the screen.
 So in the HTML code you need to listen for click on the question, and then invert that FAQ object's `showAnswer` value.

 Somewhere on the "page" you should also display how many FAQs there are in total.